julienbrg/heartbeats/README.md

 # Haerbeats

-Llistens to the network's heartbeat.
+Listens to the network's heartbeats.

 ## Install